 Zhong Yao Cai.
 2000.

 Double-antibody sandwich ELISA was used to study the serum level of IL-2 and IL-10 in 34 patients treated with cordyceps sinensis and 29 patients in control group.
-After treated with cordyceps sinensis, the serum levels of IL-2 and IL-10 significantly increased and decreased respectively.
+After treatment with cordyceps sinensis, the serum levels of IL-2 and IL-10 significantly increased and decreased respectively.
 CS might recover the balance of Th1/Th2 cytokines and enhance Th 1 immune response in patients with CA, and reduce the recurrence of condyloma acuminatum.

 Diabetes and blood sugar